fajieyuan/WWW2020-grec/README.md

 ## Future Data Helps Training: Modeling Future Contexts for Session-based Recommendation （BART4Rec）

-Grec shares high network similarity with BART but is published earlier than BART on Arxiv.
+Note that Grec shares high network similarity with BART but is published earlier than BART on Arxiv.